CLTRe Research Publications

 Security Culture and Credential Sharing

-Security Culture and Credential Sharing – Improved Security Culture Reduces Credential Sharing in Cybersecurity investigates the impact of security culture and risky security behaviors, such as opening opening phishing emails, clicking on suspicious links, and giving away credentials.
+Security Culture and Credential Sharing – Improved Security Culture Reduces Credential Sharing in Cybersecurity investigates the impact of security culture on reducing risky security behaviors such as opening phishing emails, clicking on suspicious links, and giving away credentials.

 97,661 employees in 1,115 organizations worldwide were analyzed in total.
 The global study finds empirical evidence that security culture and security behaviors are closely linked, and improving security culture can reduce these risks 52-fold!